 Emma Zhao ’19 was named the Salutatorian of Perkiomen School's Class of 2019.
-In addition to her leadership roles mentioned above, Emma played softball and graduated with Medical Distinction following her research work into the impact that different types of lighting has on students' learning.
+In addition to her leadership roles mentioned above, Emma played softball and graduated with Medical Distinction following her research work into the impact that different types of lighting have on students' learning.
 Emma was a Cum Laude Society scholar, with a challenging schedule of five AP courses.
-Taking her next steps, Emma will attend the University of California, Berkeley.
+Taking her next steps, Emma attends the University of California, Berkeley.

 Perkiomen is genuinely open to supporting creative new ideas.
 There's a real feeling of connection and support between students and faculty.
 Emma Zhao '19